Ngoc-HM/dailylearningenglish/README.md

 5. Run the app using the instructions mentioned in the Installation section.

 ## Contributions
-Contributions to CAPALOCA are welcome!
+Contributions to Daily Learning English are welcome!
 If you find a bug or have a feature request, please open an issue on the GitHub repository.
 If you would like to contribute code, feel free to open a pull request.

 ## License
 This project is licensed under the MIT License.